XenialTech/Kik-Stuff/README.md

 # Kik-Stuff
-A compilation of various Kik-Related data that does not need its own repository, mostly backups of account data, bots, etc.
+compilation of kik-related data that does not need its own repository.

+mostly backups of account data, bots, etc.